Florida unemployment when Trump took office: 4.6 percent

 Florida unemployment now: 7.4 percent

-As a result of Trump’s failure to control the virus, the unemployment rate in Florida rate was 7.4 percent in August, up from 4.6 percent when his presidency began.
-In the absence of federal leadership or any national testing plan, the virus continues to spread, and uncertainty has caused wildly unstable economic conditions in the state.
-Additionally, President Trump’s executive action on unemployment insurance has caused chaos in states across the country, with Florida being the first state in the nation to halt the program because it cannot meet the cost requirements.
-For perspective, even with the $300 benefits—which were already reduced from $600—a Center for American Progress analysis finds that the president’s action left a typical one-parent, one-child family in Florida $1,828 short of making ends meet.
-Now, without any federal assistance, that same Florida family would be $3,028 short of making ends meet.
-As of October 1, more than 414,174 Floridians are still receiving some type of unemployment benefits.
-In total, 547.000 fewer Floridians were employed in August compared with February—a 6 percent decline.
+As a result of Trump’s failure to control the virus, the unemployment rate in Floridawas still at 7.4 percent in August, compared with 4.6 percent when the Trump presidency began.
+In the absence of federal leadership or any national testing plan, the virus continues to spread; and uncertainty has created wildly unstable economic conditions in the state.
+Amid this economic instability, Trump cut federal unemployment insurance by $300 over the summer and then failed to extend benefits altogether as they expired in September.
+A recent Center for American Progress analysis found that this would leave a typical Florida single-parent family with one child on a modest budget with a shortfall of $3,028 per month.
+More than 337,344 Floridians are still receiving some type of unemployment benefit.
+In total, 546,500 fewer Floridians were employed in August compared with February — a 6 percent decline.

 Learn more about how the Trump administration’s policies have hurt Florida families and put them at risk below.

-Promise: “Those with preexisting conditions will always get the quality coverage they need.” – Donald Trump, September 24, 2016
+Claim: “Those with pre-existing conditions will always get the quality coverage they need.” — Donald Trump, September 24, 2016

-- 8.4 million Floridians with preexisting conditions would lose protections if the Trump-backed lawsuit to repeal the ACA succeeds.
+- 8.4 million residents with preexisting conditions would lose protections if the Trump-backed lawsuit to repeal the ACA succeeds.

 Profits and wages

-Promise: “I will be the greatest jobs president that God ever created. … [O]ur poorer citizens will get new jobs and higher pay and new hope for their life.” – Donald Trump, October 5, 2016
+Claim: “I will be the greatest jobs President that God ever created. … [O]ur poorer citizens will get new jobs and higher pay and new hope for their life.” — Donald Trump, October 5, 2016